 Teaching Institutes at Washington D.C.
 Museums

-The purpose of this Study in America program in Washington, D.C., is to help develop preservice and practicing teachers' understandings of the role culture, identity, and diversity have played in shaping our collective cultural perspective in the United States.
-Drawing on visits to museums and other intellectual spaces in the nation’s capital and the expertise of scholars and museum educators, this study will offer students the opportunity to grapple with tangible artifacts from our history, develop comprehensive teaching units that draw on these artifacts, and engage in critical discussions about the role that cultural and linguistic diversity have played in our ever-changing culture.
+The purpose of this Study in America program in Washington, D.C. is to help develop preservice and practicing teachers' understandings of the role that culture, identity, and diversity play in shaping our collective cultural perspective in the United States.
+Drawing on visits to museums and other intellectual spaces in the nation’s capital, and the expertise of scholars and museum educators, this study will offer students the opportunity to grapple with tangible artifacts from our history, develop comprehensive teaching units that draw on these artifacts, and engage in critical discussions about the role that cultural and linguistic diversity have played in our ever-changing culture.